 Yoshimitsu's sword, according to 6, is possessed by a spirit that craves the blood of evildoers.
 His sworn enemy is Bryan — a cyborg.
 As shown in the former's TTT2 ending, Bryan doesn't bleed when cut through by Yoshi — he explodes instead.
 In other words, even if Yoshimitsu were to defeat Bryan, his sword's bloodlust will not be satisfied and will still attempt to eventually possess him.
 No wonder Yoshimitsu is very, very pissed off at Bryan.
 That said, Fumaken (the second sword he picked up in 6 to seal away the cursed properties of the Yoshimitsu blade) is supposed to mitigate all of that.
 Yoshimitsu's loathing for Bryan is simply due to what Bryan did to Doctor Bosconovitch and his fellow Manji ninjas prior to the fifth tournament.
 Anyone would take offense to that, and while Yoshimitsu is eccentric, he already doesn't take kindly to villains to begin with.

 Jin winning the 3rd tournament despite Paul beating Ogre and Hwoarang facing Jin to a tie?
-Look at the structure for the earlier games before Loads and Loads of Characters really took off.
+Look at the structure for the earlier games before the number of characters really took off.
 You faced every other fighter except the sub-bosses, then your personal sub boss, (or in T3, just Heihachi), then the boss.
 The tournament isn't a one-and-done tourament, it's a round robin event.
 Ogre showed up in the middle of T3 and Paul somehow overcame him, and left assuming he'd won, because.... he's Paul.
 Jin and Hwo drew, but Jin still won overall (we can assume Paul left after he'd lost to Jin but not Hwo, so Jin still had more actual wins).

 If you compare Baek's movelist in earlier games, say, Tekken Tag Tournament, to his latest appearance in Tekken Tag Tournament 2, you can see that while Baek may have learned some moves, he's lost quite a bit too, unlike other fighter who typically get more complex movelists than they had in earlier games.
 For example, his Baek's special is missing in TTT2 and most other moves similar to his emblematic sequence of side kick x 2->Axe kick->Tornado kick->Spinning side kick, with the only remnant of this being his Tornado kick->spinning side kick in TTT2.
 This could be seen as an indicator of something most other fighters seem to be unaffected by: Baek is aging, and thus cannot perform some of his old moves as well as he could.